 Acknowledgements

-This research is partly funded by the National Institute for Health Research (NIHR) Yorkshire and Humber Patient Safety Translational Research Centre (NIHR Yorkshire and Humber PSTRC).
+This research is partly funded by the National Institute for Health Research (NIHR) Yorkshire and Humber Patient Safety Translational Research Centre (NIHR Yorkshire and Humber PSTRC) and NIHR Greater Manchester PSTRC.
 The views expressed in this paper are those of the authors and not necessarily those of the NHS, the NIHR, or the Department of Health and Social Care.

 Authors have no conflicts of interest to declare.
 We would like to acknowledge the contribution of other workshop attendees to informing the content of this paper: Dr Sarah Darley, University of Manchester; Ms Yan Jia, University of York; Dr Aseem Mishra, University of Manchester; Mr Richard Dodd, University of Manchester.